 - Sesame seeds optional

-- In a food processor or blender, puree the chickpeas, tahini, garlic, lemon juice, oil and lemon zest until very smooth.
+- In a food processor or blender, puree the chickpeas, tahini, garlic, lemon juice, oil and lemon zest until smooth.

 - Serve as is or drizzled with tahini and topped with sesame seeds.